Controlling Sloppiness in Two-Phase Estimation with a Tunable Weak Measurement: Results

-Our demonstration consists of two parts.
-First, we calibrate our setup by collecting coincidence counts at different settings of $\theta_1$ (spanned from $0^\circ$ to $22.5^\circ$ with uneven spacing), and $\theta_2$ (spanned in steps of $2.5^\circ$ from $0^\circ$ to $22.5^\circ$).
-The measurements of the meter photon occur in the $D/A$ basis for all values of $K$, and in the $H/V$ basis for the probe photon.
-This calibration is collected at high statistics, in order to get a reliable estimate of the probability $p(x_w,x_s|\theta_1,\theta_2)$ for the outcome $x_s=H,V$ for the strong measurement, and $x_w=D,A$ on the meter for the weak measurement.
-An interpolation is used to extend the values of the probabilities to arbitrary phase values.
-This procedure has the advantage of naturally incorporating the genuine response of the setup, thus accounting for imperfections.
+{Our estimation experiment proceeds in two steps.
+First, we obtain a calibration of our setup by collecting coincidence counts at different settings of $\theta_1$ (spanned from $0^\circ$ to $22.5^\circ$ with uneven spacing), and $\theta_2$ (spanned in steps of $2.5^\circ$ from $0^\circ$ to $22.5^\circ$).
+In particular, the measurements of the meter photon occur in the $D/A$ basis for all values of $K$, and in the $H/V$ basis for the probe photon.
+This calibration is collected at high statistics, in order to get a reliable estimate of the probability $p(x_w,x_s|\theta_1,\theta_2)$ for the outcome $x_s=H,V$ for the strong measurement, and $x_w=D,A$ on the meter at the selected phase settings.
+These probabilities are then interpolated in between points by means of third-order polynomials, thus giving us access to their numerical value for arbitrary phases.
+This procedure has the advantage of naturally incorporating the genuine response of the setup, hence accounting for imperfections, but at the cost of not having an analytical expression available.
 The second step is the estimation experiment proper: we have collected data corresponding to different pairs $(\theta_1,\theta_2)$, not included in the calibration set.
-The experimental frequencies $f(i,j)$ are used to derive an estimator as
+The corresponding experimental counts $f(i,j)$ are used to derive a logarithmic maximum likelihood estimator as}

-The relative covariance matrix is obtained by repeating the estimation on bootstrapped coincidence counts, varied according to a Poisson distribution with average corresponding to the observed counts.
-The sample size in the estimation set is lower than for the calibration set (0.1 s $vs$ 5 s acquisition time per outcome combination).
+{where the optimisation is run by numerical methods, hence does not require an explicit expression for the probability distribution.} The covariance matrix {for each phase pair setting is obtained by a Monte Carlo method.
+This consists in repeating the estimation on coincidence counts, varied according to a Poisson distribution with average corresponding to the observed counts.
+The procedure goes under the name of bootstrapping.} The sample size in the estimation set is lower than for the calibration set (0.1 s $vs$ 5 s acquisition time per outcome combination).
 This reduces the impact of the precision on this reference~\cite{PhysRevLett.123.230502}.

-The results on the achieved precisions are reported in Fig. \ref{fig:cov_matrix}.
-The experimental points correspond to the variance on the first phase $\sigma^2_{\theta_1}$, that on the second phase $\sigma^2_{\theta_2}$, and their correlation $\sigma_{\theta_1\theta_2}$.
-The experimental points show some excess noise with respect to the ideal case, especially for small phase shifts at small strength.
-We can attribute this partly to the imperfections of the gate (mostly, limited contrast of the nonclassical interference between the two photons), partly to finite sampling of the calibration probabilities.
-An asymmetry appears in the precision of the two phases, with the error on $\theta_2$ being better estimated, in general.
-We can attribute this to the fact that information on $\theta_1$ is mostly associated to the first weak measurement, and this is more affected by the imperfections.